 It can also be found in both Greek and Roman texts, showing its medicinal purpose since ancient times.
 Marshmallow root is also a demulcent herb.
 This means that it has soothing properties that relieve inflammation.
 It is also peculiar with the way in which cool water brings out its medicinal properties when used in a tea, rather than hot water.

-With few side effects and a whole lot of health capabilities, marshmallow root is one of the most underrated herbs.
+With few side effects and a whole lot of health capabilities, Althea officinalis is one of the most underrated herbs.

-Its scientific name is althaea officinalis and its fluffy-looking white plant just so happens to be where the s’mores ingredient got its name.
+Its fluffy-looking white plant just so happens to be where the s’mores ingredient got its name.